rmoorman/phoenix_presence_list/README.md

 `FooWeb.Presence`, your endpoint is named `FooWeb.Endpoint` and you have a channel with the topic `lobby` where you are tracking presence.

-Then in case you could roughly do something like this in order to keep a list of presences inside `FooWeb.Bar`:
+Then you could do something like this in order to keep a list of presences inside `FooWeb.Bar`:

 ```elixir
 defmodule FooWeb.Bar do